by Sam Spence

 In a Facebook post, Congressman Jeff Duncan, the only member of the S.C. delegation to openly support Trump's refugee ban called reaction to the order "hyperbole" and "outright lies."

 A new report shows that students displaced by the closure of Lincoln High School last year have struggled since being transferred to Wando High School.
+Source: P&C$50 million: The amount the state Department of Transportation is requesting to sure up rural roads.
 Source: P&C

 NYT headline: "As Democrats Take to the Streets, Lawmakers Rush to Keep Up"